 Substance-Induced Bipolar Disorder

 Various substance use causes physical changes in the brain.
 The most obvious difference is the brain’s reward system, which makes using substances feel pleasurable.
 But, changes in the brain reward system can lead to compulsive, substance-seeking behavior and depressive mood disorder.
 Drug and alcohol abuse rewire other parts of the brain that influence mood and behavior.
-Substance abuse and addiction can also cause changes in the brain that can lead to bipolar disorder.
+Substance abuse and addiction can also cause changes in the brain developing bipolar disorder or other mental health disorders.

 Bipolar disorder symptoms will differ for each who is suffering from them.
 There are also various symptoms of depressive and manic episodes.
 Those who also suffer from substance addiction ordinarily also have increased bipolar symptoms.